Infographic: Palm Oil and Tropical Deforestation

 But tropical forests are being cut down for palm oil...

-Palm oil acreage worldwide increased from 15 million acres in 1990 to 40 million acres in 2011.
+Palm oil acreage worldwide increased from 15 million acres in 1990 to more than 46 million acres in 2014.
 Much of this new palm oil acreage is coming at the expense of tropical forests.

 When tropical forests are cut down for palm oil, large amounts of carbon are released into the atmosphere, accelerating global warming.
-From 2001 to 2010, land-use carbon emissions from palm oil in Indonesia averaged 216 to 268 million tons—that's equivalent to the emissions from 45 to 55 million cars, 61 to 75 coal-fired power plants, or the energy use from 10 to 13 million homes.
+From 2001 to 2010, land-use carbon emissions from palm oil in Indonesia averaged 216 to 268 million tons—that's equivalent to the emissions from 45 to 55 million cars, 56 to 70 coal-fired power plants, or the annual energy use from 20 to 25 million homes.

 Palm oil conversion also takes a heavy toll on tropical forest biodiversity: only 15 percent of species that inhabit tropical forests are also found on palm oil plantations.
 Species currently at risk from palm oil conversion include the Sumatran orangutan, elephant, and tiger, all of which are critically endangered, as well as the endangered Bornean orangutan and pygmy elephant.